A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Construction of the category of -diagonals

 \section{Construction of the category of $m$-diagonals}

-We are now able to construct a new category, ${\mathcal{C}}$, equivalent to a subcategory of the higher cluster category of tyê $\tilde{D}$ by using the $m$-diagonals.
-We remark that the indecomposables of ${\mathcal{C}}$ correspond to the rigid indecomposables of the higher cluster category.
+We are now able to construct a new category, ${\mathcal{C}}$, equivalent to a subcategory of the higher cluster category of type $\tilde{D}$ by using the $m$-diagonals.
+More explicitly, we are going to draw an Auslander-Reiten quiver and we will see that it is isomorphic to a subquiver of the Auslander-Reiten quiver of ${\mathcal{C}}^m_Q$.
+We will also remark that the indecomposables of ${\mathcal{C}}$ correspond to the rigid indecomposables of the higher cluster category.

 Before starting with the construction of the category we define what will be the generators the morphisms of ${\mathcal{C}}$: the elementary moves.